What Is a Mission Statement?

 - Explicitly recognizing the talents and contributions of employees in the mission statement (see the Royal Canadian Mint example below)

 Examples of Mission Statements

-Here are the mission statements of some well known active companies and government entities (and a few lesser known ones as well).
+Here are the mission statements of some well-known (and lesser-known) companies and government entities:

-Costco has a very similar mission statement, "to continually provide our members with quality goods and services at the lowest possible prices", which is enshrined in its code of ethics.
+- Costco has a very similar mission statement, "to continually provide our members with quality goods and services at the lowest possible prices."

-The Canada Revenue Agency: "To administer tax, benefits, and related programs, and to ensure compliance on behalf of governments across Canada, thereby contributing to the ongoing economic and social well-being of Canadians."
+- The Canada Revenue Agency: "Administer tax, benefits, and related programs, and ensure compliance on behalf of governments across Canada, thereby contributing to the ongoing economic and social well-being of Canadians."